DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 lands, including direct transfer of missions and reserves to Aboriginal freehold land, and the ability to fight for land that currently wasn’t already claimed.
-Further development of outstations occurred through the Community Development Employment Program (CDEP), a subsidized community employment program, from the late 1980s.
-Funding for housing came later during the late 1980s and in the 1990s through ATSIC when people could prove their willingness to live remotely.
+Further development of outstations occurred through the Community Development Employment Projects (CDEP), a subsidized community employment program, from the late 1980s.
+Funding for housing came later, during the late 1980s and in the 1990s through ATSIC when people could prove their willingness to live remotely.

 The Aboriginal Land Rights Act returned large areas of lands to the